lowRISC/opentitan/hw/ip/sram_ctrl/doc/theory_of_operation.md

 It is the task of SW to request an updated scrambling key and nonce via the CSRs as described in the [Programmer's Guide](#programmers-guide) below.

 For SW convenience, the SRAM controller also provides an LFSR-based memory initialization feature that can overwrite the entire memory with pseudorandom data.
-Similarly to the scrambling key, it is the task of of SW to request memory initialization via the CSRs as described in the [Programmer's Guide](#programmers-guide) below.
+Similarly to the scrambling key, it is the task of SW to request memory initialization via the CSRs as described in the [Programmer's Guide](#programmers-guide) below.

 Note that TL-UL accesses to the memory that occur while a key request or hardware initialization is pending will be blocked until the request has completed.